Huntrox/DiscordWebhookUnity/README.md

     webhook.SendWebhook(myWebhookURl);
 ```

-### Sending Attachments
+### Adding Attachments

-You can also send attachments with your webhook messages:
+To include attachments in your webhook simply use the `AddAttachment` or `AddImgAttachmentRes` or `AddTextAttachmentRes` methods.
+also note when adding Attachment, you need to provide a `referencekey` to identify the attachment and helps with referencing the attachment in the embed Thumbnail or Image fields.

 ```csharp
     var webhook = new Webhook()